wntrblm/nox/docs/usage.rst

 Backends that could be missing (``uv``, ``conda``, and ``mamba``) can have a fallback using ``|``, such as ``uv|virtualenv`` or ``mamba|conda``.
 This will use the first item that is available on the users system.

+If you need to check to see which backend was selected, you can access it via ``session.venv_backend`` in your noxfile.

 .. _opt-force-venv-backend:

 Forcing the sessions backend